alabou/NMOS-MatroxOnly/NMOS With SRT.md

 - The connection information lines `c=<nettype> <addrtype> <connection-address>` MUST have `<connection-address>` set to the IP address of the SRT Sender listener.

-- As there is no multi-paths redundancy there MUST be only one media descriptor.
+- When multi-paths redundancy is used there MUST be one media descriptor per path.
+There SHOULD be two paths.

 ### RTP